sensu/sensu-docs/content/sensu-go/5.11/api/overview.md

 }
 {{< /highlight >}}

-2. Copy the access token into the authentication header of the API request.
+2. Use the access token in the authentication header of the API request.
 For example:
 {{< highlight shell >}}
 curl -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIs..." \